wp-plugins/list-related-attachments-widget/readme.txt

 1. Add a the shortcode to your post like so: `[list-related-attach type="application/zip" count="3" orderby="title" order="ASC" show="caption"]`
 1. Test that the this plugin meets your demanding needs.
 1. Rate the plugin and verify that it works at wordpress.org.
-1. Leave a comment regarding bugs, feature request, cocktail recipes at: http://wordpress.org/tags/list-related-attachments-widget
+1. Leave a comment regarding bugs, feature request, cocktail recipes at: http://wordpress.org/support/plugin/list-related-attachments-widget

 == Frequently Asked Questions ==
 = What are the default shortcode attributes? =
 1. type = "application" (so basically everything)
 1. count = "-1" (so everything)
 1. orderby = "date" (by the date the attachment was added)
 1. order = "DESC" (Descending in the newest to oldest direction)
 1. show = "title" (The title of the attachment)
+1. link_so = “file” (as opposed to the attachment page)

 = I am going to a respectable cocktail bar, can you recommend a drink? = Gin Basel Smash